 There are two main steps to making giardiniera: the brine and the marinade.

-In the second step, the brined vegetables are marinated in a mixture of oil, vinegar, and seasonings.
-We give this mixture lots of space to marinate in a covered bowl in the refrigerator for three days, before transferring it to its final resting place in mason jar.
+- Next, the vegetables are marinated in a mixture of oil, vinegar, and seasonings.
+We give this mixture lots of space to marinate in a covered bowl in the refrigerator for three days, before transferring it to its final resting place in a mason jar.

 As you can see, the process is quite simple.
 And, after a few days, you will have your own giardiniera, spiced just the way you like it, all ready for topping everything from Italian beef sandwiches to pizza!